Energy retrofit rebates for stratas

 • In Step 2 “I am looking for”, select “Other” which then proceeds to Step 4.

-• In Step 4, describe waht you’re looking for.
+• In Step 4 “Additional Information”, describe what you’re looking for.
 Example, “Our strata corporation is interested in participating in the Multi Unit Residential Building Retrofit Program to obtain an Opportunity Assessment and possibly a Feasibility Study.
-We want to work with an electrical engineer or applied science technologist whose qualifications meet the requirements of the MURB program and who will provide a separate quote to prepare an Electrical Planning Report that meets the requirements of the Strata Property Act.”
+We want to work with an a professional whose qualifications meet the requirements of the MURB Retrofit Program.
+We want a separate quote for a professional engineer, professional licensee engineering, applied science technologist, or ASTTBC certified technician to prepare an electrical planning report that meets the requirements of the Strata Property Act and Regulation.”

 • In Step 5, review and submit.

-If your strata already has an electrical engineer or applied science technologist in mind for your Electrical Planning Report, ask them if they are member of the Alliance of Energy Professionals.
-If not, they can apply to become a member.
+If your strata already has a professional engineer, professional licensee engineering, applied science technologist, or ASTTBC certified technician in mind for your electrical planning report, ask them if they are member of the Alliance of Energy Professionals.
+Or contact alliance@bchydro.com to see if the professional is an Alliance member.

 Learn more